TobiStr/SmtOrderManager/README.md

-# smt-order-manager
+# SMTOrderManager

-An order manager for a SMT (Surface Mount Technology) environment - DEMO
+Demo Implementation of an order manager for a SMT (Surface Mount Technology) environment.

-This repository represents my solution for a coding challenge.
+This repository represents my solution for an interview coding challenge.

 ## Requirements (Must have)